Bank statement abbreviations explained

 What do bank statement abbreviations mean?

-The table below lists the most common abbreviations typically found on bank statements.
+The table below lists the most common codes and abbreviations typically found on bank statements.
 It’s important to note that not all banking providers use the same bank statement abbreviations.
 If you have concerns about transactions found on your bank statement or any bank abbreviations you see on your statement that you can’t find in this list, it’s best to contact your banking provider.

 You might also see similar abbreviations on your ATM mini statements, or the statement you receive when you make a transaction using an ATM.